 (WordPress lets you notify dozens of update services automatically!)

 Download A Comprehensive List Of Ping Services For Your WordPress Site!

 Click the link below to download a comprehensive list of reliable and authoritative ping services for your WordPress site or blog:

 Note: If you need help setting up the list of ping services on your site, we recommend using a professional web services provider.
 You can find professional WordPress service providers in our WordPress Services Directory.

-(WordPress Settings – Reading Settings)
+(Global Settings – Reading Settings)

-SEO Plugins – Yoast SEO
+WordPress SEO Plugins – Yoast SEO

 (WP Plugins For SEO – Yoast SEO)